re-data/re-data/docs/datasource.md

  - port (please setup this even if you have default port 5439 used for redshift)
  - schemas (here you specify which schemas to monitor, you can leave it empty for monitoring public schema)
 ```

-If for normal authentation to redshfit you are using your aws keys and would like to use it also here, let us know.
+If for authentation to redshfit you are using your aws keys and would like us it also here, let us know.
-It's auth pattern we not support yet, but can add it if there is a need :)
+It's auth pattern we not supporting yet, but can add it if there is a need :)

 ### Snowflake